Bill Maidlow

 William 'Bill' John Maidlow (born 15 July 1949) is an English former first-class cricketer.

-Maidlow was born at Bristol in July 1949.
+A right-handed batsman, Maidlow was born at Bristol in July 1949.
 He was educated at Malvern College, before going up to Brasenose College, Oxford.
 While studying at Oxford, he made two appearances in first-class cricket for Oxford University at Oxford in 1972, against Nottinghamshire and Essex.
 He scored 53 runs in his two matches, with a high score of 45.